 In Illinois, before any government body seeks to condemn private property through the power of eminent domain, it must first present the owner with a written offer of just compensation for the property it seeks to acquire.
-Any owner faced with a potential condemnation by eminent domain should meet with an experienced eminent domain attorney in Lake County, especially if the owner is not sure if the compensation offered is a fair price.
+Any owner faced with a potential condemnation by eminent domain should meet with an experienced Lake County eminent domain attorney at Ryan & Ryan, especially if the owner is not sure if the compensation offered is a fair price.

 Lake County Eminent Domain Attorney

 When the government files an eminent domain case to acquire private property, two issues must be analyzed by the eminent domain attorney representing the property owner: (1) does the government have the right to take the property through eminent domain; and (2) what amount of just compensation is the property owner entitled to under the law.

 The first issue regarding whether the government has the right to take the property can be challenged through the filing a “Traverse” in the condemnation case.
 Generally, in Illinois there are five basic requirements for exercising the power of eminent domain.
 First, the condemning authority must have the legal authority to use the power of eminent domain.
 Second, the use of eminent domain must be for a public purpose.
 Third, the condemnation of private property must be “necessary” for the public purpose.
 Fourth, the condemning authority must adequately describe the private property it seeks to acquire.
 Finally, the condemning authority must attempt to agree on the amount of compensation for the property prior to initiating any court proceedings to take the property by eminent domain.
 An experienced Lake County eminent domain attorney at Ryan & Ryan can help you investigate and challenge the government’s right to use eminent domain.